marksteele/self-destruct-o/README.md

 This command should output the three API gateway endpoints.
 To hit the one with the UI, look for the GET endpoint that doesn't have a parameter.

 Enjoy your newly created password sharing system.

+# Key management

+To rotate the key, simply create a new key in KMS, and update the SSM parameter used by the Lambdas.
+Old secrets will still work as long as the KMS key is ok.
+Once you've updated SSM, schedule the old key to be deleted.